Mayo Clinic Care Network Content

 • What kinds of tests do I need?
 Do these tests require any special preparation?

-• How does Parkinson's disease usually progress?
+• How does Parkinson's disease usually get worse?

 • Will I eventually need long-term care?